 Nesting between C100MarkII and C300markII, the new C200 brings 4K footage, ND filters, great touch screen, and it can also record Canon’s Cinema RAW Light internally.
 Great camera packed with great features, but also with a hefty price at 7500$.
 Don’t forget that Blackmagic Design URSA Mini Pro 4.6K costs ‘only’ 6.000$.

 2017 LED shootout

-If you’re in a market for new LED lights – don’t miss this video!
-Director of photography Timur Civan compares 28 lights ranging in price from $599 to $10K.
+If you’re in the market for new LED lights – don’t miss this video!
+Director of Photography Timur Civan compares 28 lights ranging in price from $599 to $10K.